emersonli20/ribosome-density/README.md

 * run brushing.m and click on the brushing tool in the figure, and select the membranes you want
 * go to tools-> brushing-> export brushed -> OK (do not need to change the variable name)
 * the coordinates of the selected membrane should be saved in a csvfile in the previously specified path

+## Create Equidistant Shells of Membranes
+* open equidistant_shells_from_csv.m
+* uncomment the first line and change the path to the output file from brushing.m
+* change the parameters accordingly:
+*  compress_ratio: reduce the number of points used on the membrane
+*  neighbors: number of nearest neighbors used for estimating the normals
+*  shell_numbers: number of shells wanted
+* run the matlab file, and the output should be a csv file called 'shells_coords_%shellnumber.csv'